rsprouse/audiolabel/README.md

 # Labels

-Label objects hold individual annotations and are associated with a point in time or a time interval, and these are accessed by the Label attributes:
+Label objects hold individual annotations that are associated with a point in time or a time interval, and these are accessed by the Label attributes:

 ```
 print(word.t1)    # start of an interval Label, point in time of a point Label
 print(word.text)  # the Label content (annotation)
 ```

+A Label object is an association of time with its content (a string).
+The Label object itself is not a string!
+Use the `text` attribute to get the Label content.

 Labels that represent intervals rather than points in time have additional meaningful attributes: